reubenharry/haskell-docs/docs/docs/gettingstarted/overview.md

     default-language: Haskell2010
 ```

-To run the functions in the project, first enter the Haskell repl (now in a project specific fashion):
+To run the functions in the project, first enter the Haskell repl from the root of the project directory (where the `.cabal` file is:

 ```bash
 cabal v2-repl